jegali/CPyU/README.md

 - The Apple II circuit description, Winston Gayler, https://archive.org/details/apple-ii-circuit-description
 - Understanding the Apple II, Jim Sather, https://archive.org/details/understanding_the_apple_ii

 I am very interested in seeing the last two books (Gayler & Sather) as print on my bookshelf.
+If you want to help me, I would be very pleased.
 I will also gladly accept donations to my paypal account to purchase these books.
 Send money to jens@jensgaulke.de.

 ## Status
 2022-12-08: I started developing the [disassemble unit](https://github.com/jegali/CPyU/tree/main/Disassembler)<br/>